-This can be done via taking something you believe in and tying your company brand closely to it on social media, your website and anywhere you can.
+This can be done via taking something you believe in and tying your company brand closely to it on your social commerce networks, your website and anywhere you can.

 BigCommerce retailer Ben & Jerry’s also does this really well by attaching themselves to a cause they hugely believe in – environmentalism:

 Content generated by your users, customers and followers can be much more powerful, engaging and shareable than run of the mill company updates and photos.